 - O The Immigration Services Agency conducts strict examinations for forged or altered documents at the document examination office at its airport district immigration office.
-The Agency also carries out training for its officials at air and sea ports, etc. in order to improve their ability to detect document forgery. - O In addition to the introduction of new visa seals with advanced anti-forgery features, the Ministry of Foreign Affairs has established the basic specifications for next passports with enhanced security features, while continuing examination on improving Japanese passports by studying into the international standardization of ePassport (passport with IC chips) etc.
+The Agency also carries out training for its officials at air and sea ports, etc. in order to improve their ability to detect document forgery. - O In addition to establishing specifications for new visa seals with advanced anti-forgery features, the Ministry of Foreign Affairs is continuing to conduct reviews towards improving Japanese passports by researching the trends for the international standardization of ePassport (passport with IC chips) as well as the international standards related to passports, such as IC chips.
+At the same time, in February 2020, the Ministry started to issue passports for the year 2020 with enhanced IC security functions and a different design for every visa page (thirty-six views of Mt.
+Fuji by a Ukiyoe-master, Katsushika Hokusai).